JohnGoldsmith/dotnetrdf-wiki/UserGuide-Formatting-API.md

 Generally you will only want to use one of the higher level interfaces such as ##INodeFormatter## or ##ITripleFormatter##.
 Both these interfaces define //Format(…)// methods which take either a ##Triple## or an ##INode## and return a string representation of them.
 You can also call //ToString(…)// overloads on ##Triple## and ##INode## which take in a formatter and return the String representation as formatted by that formatter.

-In general any formatter usually provides one or more //Format()// or //FormatX()// methods which are used to format specific things.
+In general any formatter usually provides one or more `Format()` or `FormatX()` methods which are used to format specific things.
 These methods take the thing to be formatted and return a string.

 ## Example 1